unitedastronomer/AppleBCM57XXEthernet/README.md

 Ex.
 3 **_5_** 3 **_7_** 3 **_7_** 3 **_6_** 3 **_5_** -> 3 **_5_** 3 **_7_** 3 **_7_** 3 **_8_** 3 **_5_**
 #

-> If you use **CatalinaBCM5701Ethernet.kext** with/or the **Broadcom BCM57785 patch**, the device-id  will show as the spoofed one (14e4,16b4/BCM577**65**) - as these methods require spoofing the ethernet into a native model to make the kext load.
-With **AppleBCM57XXEthernet.kext**, it was patched to always return a supported model so it does not need any spoofing.
+> If you use any of the following that requires device properties injection, the device-id  will show as the spoofed one (14e4,16b4/BCM577**65**) - as these methods require spoofing the ethernet into a native model to make the kext load.

 Credits:
 - **[Exception](https://www.applelife.ru/threads/patching-applebcm5701ethernet-kext.27866/page-8#post-930901)** for this patched kext